keithofaptos/GeniusRouter/README.md

 -
 If you have a desire to assist/contribute pls don't hesitate.
 Open a issue.
-Ideally I'll have help with a script to feed into Vast.ai to really get sone gpu's behind getting this built from many repo's imtegrated from best-of-class SOTA parts.
+Ideally I'll have help with a script to feed into Vast.ai to really get some gpu's behind getting this.
+Built from many repo's imtegrated from best-of-class SOTA parts.
 Then run for breaks and bugs.
-Once this is working perfectly then Im heading for a GeniusRALPH /goal solution build/repo.
+Once this is working perfectly then I'm heading for a GeniusRALPH /goal solution build/repo.
 Once these 2 repos work perfectly then I think a true JARVIS can be created.

     • wanna take a ride? •